Your Ultimate Guide to Wood Cutting Services at Home Depot

 How Much Does It Cost?

-One of the best parts about Home Depot’s wood cutting service is the price—usually free for the first couple of cuts!
-I’ve had entire sheets of plywood cut into smaller pieces without paying a dime extra.
-However, some ascended cuts might cost 25 to 50 cents each, depending on the store.
+One of the best parts about Home Depot’s wood cutting service is the price—most locations offer 5 to 12 free cuts per visit, which covers the majority of DIY projects.
+I’ve had entire sheets of plywood broken down without paying a dime extra.
+Additional cuts run $0.25–$1.00 each, depending on the store.

 Here’s a quick breakdown of potential costs: